MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/studio-overview.md

 ### When to use [AI Studio](https://ai.azure.com/explore/aiservices/vision)

-Start with the new Azure AI Studio and try a document pretrained document analysis model like read or layout or a scenario specific model like receipt or invoice.
+Start with the new Azure AI Studio and try a pretrained document analysis model like read or layout or a scenario specific model like receipt or invoice.
 If you want to build and test a new [Document Field Extraction](https://ai.azure.com/explore/aiservices/vision/document/extraction) model, try our generative AI model, only available in the new AI Studio.

 ## Learn more about Document Intelligence Studio